gbroxey/blog/wip.md

 > Write $G$ for the set of all $\gcd(x, y)$ where $x, y$ are different members of the set $A$.
 > Then $\dnat(G) = 0$ implies $\dnat(A) = 0$.

 The proof I am going to present is a little hard to produce from thin air.
 There are other proofs, one of which I'll be including [at the end](#alternate-proof).
-My proof leads us down a path which leads to quite a few interesting and beautiful places, but the alternate proof is more direct.
+My proof leads us down a path which stops at quite a few interesting and beautiful places, but the alternate proof is more direct.
 Hopefully you will see the value in both.

 The strategy here is to first use the GCD condition to show that the dilations $kA$ are roughly disjoint ($A \perp \mathbb N$).
 This is not too hard.
 After this we'll need to show that, if $A$ were to have a nonzero upper density, then some of the dilations $kA$ necessarily overlap a lot.
 This is the more tricky part.